plan9better/notes/(200) Notes/Haskell.md

 ```

 ### Lists
-Lists are homogenous (store values of the same type, e.g. "thisstring" i)
+Lists are homogenous (store values of the same type, e.g. "thisstring" is a list of characters)